 5. Should you use a blogger network or not?

 One of the hottest topics in the recent influencer seminars that I’ve joined has been whether to cooperate with bloggers directly or through blogger networks.
 In long-term I would rather be cooperating with a blogger directly but the networks are a great asset when you’re starting your path in influencer relations.
 They will be able to recommend you the right bloggers for your target audiences and additionally secure that you will get return on your investment.
 I would also recommend using networks if you intend only to run influencer campaigns and not putting together a long-term influencer program.

 6. Does the blogger’s audience know about your cooperation?

 Influencers often have massive audiences, most of which consist of youths and children.
 While most influencers work with good intentions to promote brands, your job is to maintain transparency about the marketing communications that is taking place.
 Failing to be transparent may lead to PR issues and even legal repercussions in the future when marketing laws are updated to accommodate the evolving social media marketing landscape.

 Do you have comments or questions?
 Let discuss: email@example.com

 Toni Perez is the CEO of Finnish public relations agency OSG Communications, which drives visibility and preference for national and international brands such as Samsung, Sodexo, Dassault Systèmes, Cramo, SAS Institute and Nutricia Medical.
-Toni follows actively travel and food blogs and is considering to establish a travel blog of his own when his two kids get older.
+He spoke at the EACD breakfast seminar, How to build a successful influencer program: for similar upcoming EACD events can be found in our online calendar.